TulipSolutions/tecl/docs/README.md

 * Does not parse custom Protobuf extensions (e.g.
   `extend google.protobuf.EnumValueOptions { [...]`).

-Ideas for future improvements in Issue: trading-platform/180.
+Ideas for future improvements in (internal) Issue: trading-platform/180.